Skip to main content

 # → ollama version 0.3.x or higher

-Step 2: Download Gemma 4
+Step 2: Download and choose the right Gemma model

 # 2B version — recommended for machines without GPU